DimitrisPr/Hack-The-Box-Reset-Cancellation-Bot/README.md

 $ python monitor_resets.py
 ```

-**Disclaimer**: Please Note that this is a research project: I am by no means responsible for any usage of this tool.
+**Disclaimer**: I am by no means responsible for any usage of this tool.